wjdenny/wjdenny.github.io/content/@1988zinsser_writing.md

 ---
 tags:
-  - source
+  - "source"
-alias:
+alias: "Writing to Learn"
-  - "Writing to Learn"
+draft: false
 ---
 # Writing to Learn
 [[William Zinsser]] wrote this book for [[Harper & Row]].